johnniewalker/svn-ancestry/README.md

-# svn-ancestry
+# svn-exodus

+Tools to help extract one [Subversion®](https://subversion.apache.org/) repository from another.

-A tool to trace the ancestry of a versioned file in a Subversion® repository and return a list of filenames that represent its various incarnations, across svn-copies, since its oldest ancestor was first svn-added.
+* svn-ancestry - A tool to trace the ancestry of a versioned file in a Subversion® repository and return a list of filenames that represent its various incarnations, across svn-copies, since its oldest ancestor was first svn-added.

 # Business Case - The Problem